braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/other_sdk_customizations.md

 ## Braze Log Level

 The default LogLevel for the Braze iOS SDK is `8`.
-This level suppresses all logs so that nothing is logged in a production released application.
+This level suppresses most logging so that no sensitive information is logged in a production released application.

 To enable verbose logging for debugging, add a dictionary named `Appboy` to your `Info.plist` file.
 Inside the `Appboy` Dictionary, add the `LogLevel` String subentry and set the value to `0`.